-At the time of this document's publication, Health Education England (HEE) are working with a wide range of stakeholders (including the SoR and BMUS) to develop a new career framework for sonography and to establish new educational routes, including pathways at undergraduate level.
-These plans are likely to come to fruition over the next few years.
+Health Education England (HEE) has worked with a wide range of stakeholders (including the SoR and BMUS) to develop a new career framework for sonography and to establish a number of educational routes, including pathways at undergraduate level.
+These plans are starting to come to fruition.